Nicky Staes

 - Molecular evolution

 My research focuses on identifying the proximate origins of behavioral variation between and within great ape species.
-Great apes, much like humans, show remarkable variation in levels of social behavior, communication and personality.
-I’m interested in figuring out the mechanisms behind this variation, especially the genetic and neural factors, and the interaction between all three components.
-During my current project I will focus on genes coding for receptors for neuropeptides and neurotransmitters related to the social brain, like oxytocin, vasopressin, dopamine, serotonin, androgens and estrogens.
-Previous work has focused on genes related to communication and language, like FOXP2 and KIAA0319 and associated differences in neuroanatomy.
-My work is in collaboration with national and international research groups, zoos and great ape sanctuaries.
+Great apes, much like humans, show remarkable variation in levels of social behavior, communication, and personality.
+I am interested in figuring out the mechanisms regulating this variation between and across species, with a special focus on the functioning of neuropeptide and neurotransmitters that affect the social brain, like serotonin, dopamine, oxytocin, vasopressin, androgens, and estrogens.
+I study how host (epi)genetic variation impacts these systems, but also how the entire collection of microbial organisms an individual carries (or the microbiome) contributes to this equation.
+I work in close collaboration with national and international research groups, zoos, and great ape sanctuaries.

 Staes, N., Smaers J., Kunkle, A.E., Hopkins, W.D., Bradley, B.J., and Sherwood, C.C.
 (2018) Evolutionary divergence of neuroanatomical organization and related genes in chimpanzees and bonobos.
 Cortex, https://doi.org/10.1016/j.cortex.2018.09.016